 Children Are Like A Mirror

-Anita: My nine year old daughter often ignores us when we speak to her and refuses to listen, repeatedly negotiates with us instead of doing what we ask, and sometimes I see rudeness in her response to us.
+Question: My nine year old daughter often ignores us when we speak to her and refuses to listen, repeatedly negotiates with us instead of doing what we ask, and sometimes I see rudeness in her response to us.
 What is the best way to parent this type of child?

-Anita: Sure, Sat, but I do have a follow up question from You.
+Questioner: Sure, Sat, but I do have a follow up question from You.
 Is it the right place to address the advice at the moment the argument is happening or the later point in time?
 Because I see when I try to address it the moment when it is happening, it is getting worse, Sat.
 So what will be the best time to address and advise and sit and talk to her in a fun way?

 Parenting Meeting